• Skip to primary navigation

 Like all mountain huts in South Tyrol, Malga Schgaguler Schwaige operates on a seasonal basis.
 For the summer season, the restaurant typically resumes operation at the end of May after shutting down when the ski season is over in mid-April.

 Malga Schgaguler Schwaige remains open through the summer and fall until the first week of November.
 The restaurant then closes until early December when it reopens for an Italian holiday.
-After Christmas and New Years, Malga Schgaguler Schwaige continues serving snow lovers through the winter months and the first part of spring.
+After Christmas and New Year’s, Malga Schgaguler Schwaige continues serving snow lovers through the winter months and the first part of spring.

 While we have only enjoyed lunches at Malga Schgaguler Schwaige, the restaurant opens at 9 a.m. allowing you to savor a delicious breakfast of freshly plucked farm eggs.
 Could there be any better way to start a day?

 Walter and his team close each day at 5 p.m.
 Undoubtedly, you may find it hard to pull yourself away from the spectacular views and food.
-But as the song Closing Time goes, “you don’t have to go home but you can’t stay here.”
+But as the song Closing Time goes, “You don’t have to go home but you can’t stay here.”

 Follow Malga Schgaguler Schwaige on Facebook and Instagram to keep up with the Demetzs!